How to migrate domain users

 This procedure is necessary because it is not possible to change the name of a user in a domain other than the internal domain.

 However, it's likely that the number of users to migrate will be significant.
 It is therefore recommended to automate the migration using a script.
-Here's an example script:
+Here's an example script for Windows:

 @echo off